caskcsg/VLP/RaP/README.md

 ## Acknowledgement

-The implementation of Rap relies on resources from [ALRPO](https://github.com/salesforce/ALPRO), [ClipBERT](https://github.com/jayleicn/ClipBERT),[BLIP](https://github.com/salesforce/BLIP), [TCL](https://github.com/uta-smile/TCL), The code is implemented using [PyTorch](https://github.com/pytorch/pytorch), We thank the original authors for their open-sourcing and encourage Rap users to cite their works when applicable.
+The implementation of RaP relies on resources from [ALRPO](https://github.com/salesforce/ALPRO), [ClipBERT](https://github.com/jayleicn/ClipBERT),[BLIP](https://github.com/salesforce/BLIP), [TCL](https://github.com/uta-smile/TCL), The code is implemented using [PyTorch](https://github.com/pytorch/pytorch), We thank the original authors for their open-sourcing and encourage RaP users to cite their works when applicable.